 Microsoft announced earlier this year that Windows 10 will no longer automatically force install those big feature updates every six months.
-This is great news for many people who have ever experienced one of the many negative impacts that can come with an unwarranted install of a Windows update, installing and forcing a restart of the machine during sensitive actions with no easy way to stop it.
+This is great news for many people who have ever experienced one of the many negative impacts that can come with an unwarranted install of Windows updates, installing and forcing a restart of the machine during sensitive actions with no easy way to stop it.
 From rebooting your machine unexpectedly to causing your machine to blue screen or die completely, this change from Windows will be popular for many Windows users.

 The October 18 Update was a perfect example of this.
 After the update was installed it caused some major problems including causing machines to suffer the dreaded blue screen of death.
 Unfortunately, people found it hard not to download the update because Windows 10 was so keen to get it and automatically download it.